 The reasons for this are various, but the most common one is that bangs are really difficult to style when hair is curly.
 However, it is only true for naturally curly hair.
 In the case of crochet curly hair, things are a bit different.

 Crochet hair keeps its shape and doesn’t get matted.
 Bingo!
 Your new crochet curly style with bangs is exactly what you need!

 The Best Hairstyles with Crochet Hair

-If you suffer from the lack of the volume on your head, the sweet voluminous locks will solve your problem.
+If you suffer from a lack of volume on your head, the sweet voluminous locks will solve your problem.

 Mohawk made of the thick crochet braids is a great hairstyle idea, too.
 Tie some knots atop to create the hawk shape, and leave the cornrows on the sides to accentuate it.

-For the beauties with the ultra-long crochet braids, we recommend to twist their dreadlocks in the massive chignon bun and then take some strands from the front, wrap them around the bun and enjoy the lovely hairdo.
+For the beauties with the ultra-long crochet braids, we recommend twisting their dreadlocks in the massive chignon bun and then taking some strands from the front, wrapping them around the bun, and enjoying the lovely hairdo.

 Long Crochet Plaits